RegusAl/weather-app-extension/README.md

 ### Firefox:

-- Add extension from <a href="https://addons.mozilla.org/en-US/firefox/addon/weather-app-extension/">Firefox Add-Ons</a>(not supported anymore)
+- Add extension from <a href="https://addons.mozilla.org/en-US/firefox/addon/weather-app-extension/">Firefox Add-Ons</a> (easy way)

  or